ziap/ziap.github.io/content/blog/polymorphism/index.md

 # A simple example

 Run-time polymorphism is often used when the data-type is not known at compile time.
-Maybe the user want to select what type of shape to add the area together.
-Let's extend the previous example to include run-time data, you have to import the shapes from a file.
-For demonstration purpose the file format is extremely simple, it's a text file with every line contains a string representing the shape type, and floating point numbers representing the shape attributes.
-The shape types, their attributes and how to compute the area is described in the table below:
+Maybe the users want to select what type of shape to add the area together.
+Let's extend the previous example to include run-time data.
+You have to import the shapes from a file.
+For demonstration purposes, the file format is extremely simple.
+It's a text file with every line containing a string representing the shape type, and floating point numbers representing the shape attributes.
+The shape types, their attributes and how to compute the area are described in the table below:

 | shape type  | attributes    | area formula         |